Next generation technology for virus/viral vector imaging applied in antiviral screening, gene delivery and oncolytic virotherapies

 Stéphane Bertagnoli, PhDScientific counsil, in charge of poxviruses program.

 Stéphane obtained a PhD in microbiology/virology and veterinary from the University Paul Sabatier.
-Professor of Virology at the National veterinary school of Toulouse, he was in charge of the operational reserve from the french army as a poxvirus expert.
+Professor of Virology at the National veterinary school of Toulouse, he was in the operational reserve from the french army as a poxvirus expert.
 Stephane brings his expertise in poxviruses biology to NeoVirTech and his in charge of the in vivo testing in A2/A3 facilities.
 Stéphane belongs to the UMR INRA-ENVT 1225, research unit recognized worlwide for its work on poxviruses associated diseases.

 Kerstin Bystricky, PhD/PrAssociate, scientific council